JoachimVN/CHORIDOR/README.md

 ## CHORIDOR Web

 A web version ([JoachimVN/CHORIDOR-web](https://github.com/JoachimVN/CHORIDOR-web)) built with vanilla HTML, CSS, and Canvas API.
 Playable in any browser at [joavn.dev/choridor](https://joavn.dev/choridor) or through Discord Activities [here](https://discord.com/discovery/applications/1515199692793843712).
-This desktop version trades accessibility for depth and AI features.
+This desktop version trades accessibility for depth and more AI features.

 <table>
   <tr>